teomyth/native-whisper/README.md

 ## Acknowledgments

 This project is a fork of [nodejs-whisper](https://github.com/ChetanXpro/nodejs-whisper) by [@chetanXpro](https://www.github.com/chetanXpro).
-We extend our gratitude to the original author for creating the foundation that made native-whisper possible.
+We extend our gratitude to the original author for creating the foundation that made nwhisper possible.

 ### Original Project
 - **Original Author**: [@chetanXpro](https://www.github.com/chetanXpro)